-To add to the wastefulness of the Mid-Autum holiday, many will celebrate the festival by going out to enjoy the full moon with glow sticks (traditionally families used lanterns with candles).
-According to environmental body Green Power, around a third of Hong Kong families will buy single-use glow sticks instead of lanterns.
+To add to the wastefulness of the Mid-Autumn holiday, many will celebrate the festival by going out to enjoy the full moon with glow sticks (traditionally families used lanterns with candles).
+According to the environmental body Green Power, around a third of Hong Kong families will buy single-use glow sticks instead of lanterns.
 Shockingly, an estimated 40 million sticks end up in our landfills annually.
 Not only is this hugely wasteful, it’s also worrying.
 Glowsticks contain a range of chemicals in their liquid solution and some can be harmful to waterways, pets, and even humans.
 The Steve Spangler Science blog offers an overview of all the substances and their potential risks.

 A Greener Mid-Autumn